-for a positive constant $c_1<\frac{1}{5c_0^2}$.
-The set $W$ is easily seen to be a disjoint union of intervals, one for each value of $\alpha(n)$.
+This set is easily seen to be a disjoint union of intervals, one for each value of $\alpha(n)$.
 Our aim is to show the existence of at least one $n$ in each interval (apart perhaps from the first few) such that $\chi(\Gnh)$ is not too concentrated.

 First, we consider the length of a single interval $I=[n^-,n^+]\subset W$.
 With $a=\alpha(n)$ constant (as it is over $I$), $\mu_a(n)$ is proportional to $\binom{n}{a}$, which is asymptotically $n^a/a!$.
 It follows easily that $n^+=(1+\eps)n^-$ for some $\eps$ such that $(1+\eps)^a\sim e$.
 This gives $\eps\sim 1/a\sim 1/(c_0\log n^-)$, say.
 Thus